Celebrating a Cancerversary

 Cancerversaries and hope

-It is a very personal decision on how or when (or if) you choose to celebrate a cancerversary.
+It is a very personal decision on how to celebrate a cancerversary.

 I recommend that as you think through what you want to celebrate, keep hope as your focus.
 In other words, how can celebrating this part of your journey help you honor your story, be thankful for today and give you anticipation for good in the future?